waffiqaziz/BAZZ-Movies/CONTRIBUTING.md

   or UI tests to go along with it.
 If there’s an existing pattern for tests in the project, please follow it to keep things consistent.

-- Update the example project (if there is one) to showcase any new functionality you’ve added.
-It helps others quickly see how your change fits into the project.

 - **Add documentation**.
 Be sure to update any relevant documentation, whether it’s inline code comments or external guides.
 This makes it easier for others to use and understand your work.